AaltoSciComp/blog/content/2023/preparing-for-new-triton.rst

 month?
 If not, this is a big problem.
 It's even worse if there is a much longer gap before you come back to it (paper revisions, anyone?).

-You could say there are two main categories:
+You could say there are two things that can go wrong with a cluster upgrade or change:

 - **Specific software/code that needs to be compiled and installed:**
-  There may be small updates needed, but good-enough software needs updating to run on multiple operating systems anyway.
+  Software needs re-compiling for new clusters or new cluster OS updates.

 - **Whole workflows:** you need to make all the pieces work together.
-  Of which a lot of it relates to the first point, but still it gets worse once everything goes together.
+  Different paths and workflow managers may need updating.

 What you can do: